yairayalon/brick-breaker-plus-plus/README.md

 ### Packages

+#### `brick_strategies`
-- **`brick_strategies`**: Contains logic for handling brick collisions, utilizing design patterns like the decorator and factory patterns.
+- Contains logic for handling brick collisions, utilizing design patterns like the decorator and factory patterns.

+#### `gameobjects`
-- **`gameobjects`**: Defines core game elements such as the ball, paddle, bricks, and life counters.
+- Defines core game elements such as the ball, paddle, bricks, and life counters.

 ### Key Classes